J-Human/J-Human/README.md

 Hello there!

-I'm Justin, a male and I like programming.
-The language I use often is JavaScript.
-I also code some Lua, a little bit of C and Java.
-I mainly do Roblox games and Discord bots.
-Coding is fun.
+I'm Justin (he/him), a high-schooler and I like programming.
+The language I code often is JavaScript.
+I also code some Lua, a little bit of HTML, and C. I mostly program Roblox games, Discord bots and sometimes, websites (I'm learning Vue).
+My first project is J-BOT, which is a Discord bot.

-Outside of my technology side, I'm just a normal high-schooler who lives an average life.
-I like playing online games, being with friends, watching movies and others.
+I enjoy watching movies, chatting and playing games.
+You can reach me out through my Discord (`Justin ;)#2021`).

-Have fun here in my profile!
+Have fun in my profile!